cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

 Name: price, dtype: float64
 ```

 Second, we can use a **histogram**.
-Histograms can be obtained directly in Pandas, but we prefer to use `matplotlib.pyplot` in this course, even if the specification gets longer, because it allows for better control of the graphical output.
+Histograms can be obtained directly in Pandas, but we `matplotlib.pyplot` in this course, even if the specification gets longer, because it allows for better control of the graphical output.
 The histogram confirms our guess about the **skewness** of the distribution.

 ```
 In [9]: from matplotlib import pyplot as plt